FREQUENTLY ASKED QUESTIONS

 Q: The product I'm looking at shows "out of stock" -- what does that mean?

 A: We do not have this item in stock.
-The cannery is "out".
-If you order this, you may not get it for a while.
+The cannery is currently "out of stock".
 Missing items are simply refunded back to your credit card AFTER your order has been filled (because we will still make the attempt to obtain the item for you and it may come back into stock in that time frame).

 Food Questions & Answers